 “By 2020, the Renmark Irrigation Trust will be recognised as Australia’s leading water resource manager underpinning the economic and social sustainability of the Renmark community.”

 We’re proud to say that we are the world’s first irrigation area to receive global ‘Gold Certification’ against the Alliance for Water Stewardship International Water Stewardship Standard.
 We were the second organisation in the world to be recognised at this level.
+Most recently, in January 2020, the Trust took this even further and became the first irrigation scheme in the world to be awarded ‘Platinum Certification’, the highest level of certification under the Alliance for Water Stewardship Model.
 Read more about Water Stewardship here.

 Working together to protect and restore floodplains